OsamaAlRashed/EasyRefreshToken/README.md

   - `OnChangePasswordBehavior`
   - `SaveChanges`

+- You can specifies a life time of the Service (the default is Scoped).

 - For `MaxNumberOfActiveDevices` use `MaxNumberOfActiveDevices.Config()`.

 - Note: when change on options, I highly recommend cleaning the table by `Clear`